 The DBA – Doctor of Business Administration – is a research-based doctorate ideal for those who are enthusiastic about learning and who want to make a difference to the way that management and professional practice is developed in their specialism.
 Studying for a business doctorate allows you to develop evidence-based research and a full doctoral thesis, equivalent to a PhD, whilst continuing to pursue a career as a senior professional or manager.

-The DBA program of Munich Business School and Sheffield Hallam University gives you the opportunity to discuss key substantive topics that reflect research and advances in organizational and business knowledge.
+The DBA program of Sheffield Hallam University gives you the opportunity to discuss key substantive topics that reflect research and advances in organizational and business knowledge.
 Furthermore, you will be guided through each step of developing, planning, and managing your doctoral research project.

-Munich Business School is the only university in Germany that together with its partner university Sheffield Hallam University offers a DBA program that is accredited by the AACSB.
+Munich Business School is the only university in Germany to organize a DBA program that is accredited by the AACSB.
 The AACSB (Association to Advance Collegiate Schools of Business) is one of the leading international accreditation organizations for business schools and economics faculties.
 Its accreditation is a recognized seal of quality for teaching and research.

-The DBA program allows you to pursue a doctoral degree without having to put your professional career on hold.
+The DBA program allows you to pursue a internationally recognized doctoral degree without having to put your professional career on hold.

 The DBA enables you to focus, and work, on real-life topics from your company’s daily business.

 Establish a personal network on an academic as well as professional level, and benefit from the MBS network.

-Benefit from the outstanding quality of teaching and research as well as the recognition of both MBS and SHU.
+Benefit from the outstanding quality of teaching and research.

 The structure of the DBA program reflects two objectives: the first is to present you with an opportunity to discuss key substantive topics and concepts in contemporary business and management theory; the second is to take you through the process of developing and planning a doctoral research project in a staged way, and then to the execution of the project itself.